Tail Risk and Asset Prices

 University of Chicago - Booth School of Business; National Bureau of Economic Research (NBER)

-I propose a new measure of time-varying tail risk that is directly estimable from the cross section of returns.
-I exploit firm-level price crashes every month to identify common fluctuations in tail risk across stocks.
-My tail measure is highly correlated with tail risk measures extracted from S&P 500 index options, but is available for a longer sample since it is calculated from equity data.
-I show that tail risk has strong predictive power for aggregate market returns: A one standard deviation increase in tail risk forecasts an increase in excess market returns of 5% over the following year.
-Cross-sectionally, stocks with high loadings on past tail risk earn average annual returns 6% higher than stocks with low tail risk loadings.
-These findings are consistent with asset pricing theories that relate equity risk premia to disasters or other heavy-tailed risks.
+We propose a new measure of time-varying tail risk that is directly estimable from the cross section of returns.
+We exploit firm-level price crashes every month to identify common fluctuations in tail risk across stocks.
+Our tail measure is significantly correlated with tail risk measures extracted from S&P 500 index options, but is available for a longer sample since it is calculated from equity data.
+We show that tail risk has strong predictive power for aggregate market returns: A one standard deviation increase in tail risk forecasts an increase in excess market returns of 4.5% over the following year.
+Cross-sectionally, stocks with high loadings on past tail risk earn an annual three-factor alpha 5.4% higher than stocks with low tail risk loadings.
+These findings are consistent with asset pricing theories that relate equity risk premia to rare disasters or other forms of tail risk.

-Keywords: Tail risk, time-varying expected returns, cross section of returns
+Keywords: tail risk, time-varying risk, conditional expected returns, cross section of returns

 JEL Classification: G11, G12, G13, G17working papers series